SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Another one of the popular things to do in Fisherman's Wharf San Francisco is to rent a bike and ride over the Golden Gate Bridge.

-After you leave the district, you ride along the SF waterfront, up and over the bridge, and then you will make your way to Sausalito.
+After you leave the district, you will ride along the SF waterfront, up and over the bridge, and then you will make your way to Sausalito.

-From there, you can either ride back or return to SF on the ferry.
+From there, you have a choice to either ride back or return to SF on the ferry.
 Click here for more details on this tour.
-Learn more about other cycling tours offered in SF here.

 However, it's a great way to go on this tour without overdoing it along the way.